-We also wish to mention here a related work of Schweinsberg \cite{Schweinsberg2012}, where fluctuations of the number of blocks of the Bolthausen-Sznitman coalescent were investigated (see Theorem 1.7 in \cite{Schweinsberg2012}).
-This is a different setting from ours, since the Bolthausen-Sznitman coalescent does not come down from infinity (\eqref{e:Lambda_informal} holds in this case with $\beta=0$).
-Schweinsberg investigated appropriately rescaled fluctuations of the number of blocks of the Bolthausen-Sznitman coalescent starting from $n$ blocks in the limit as $n\to \infty$.
+We also wish to mention here a related work of Schweinsberg \cite {Schweinsberg2012}, where fluctuations of the number of blocks of the Bolthausen--Sznitman coalescent were investigated (see Theorem~1.7 in \cite{Schweinsberg2012}).
+This is a different setting from ours, since the Bolthausen--Sznitman coalescent does not come down from infinity [\eqref{e:Lambda_informal} holds in this case with $\beta=0$].
+Schweinsberg investigated appropriately rescaled fluctuations of the number of blocks of the Bolthausen--Sznitman coalescent starting from $n$ blocks in the limit as $n\to\infty$.
 It is interesting to note that the limit in \cite{Schweinsberg2012} involves a totally skewed $1$-stable process.

-Anoter interesting fact is that the present analysis (in the sense of functional convergence) has not been carried out even for the case of the Kingman coalescent, where $\La$ is the Dirac measure at 0.
-It is known in this case that the law of $t^{-\frac 12}(N_t/v_t-1)$ converges to a Gaussian law, see for example Aldous \cite{aldous_survey}.
-Here we assume that $\Lambda(\{0\})=0$, so that the coalescent does not have the Kingman part.
+Another interesting fact is that the present analysis (in the sense of functional convergence) has not been carried out even for the case of the Kingman coalescent, where $\La$ is the Dirac measure at 0.
+It is known in this case that the law of $t^{-{1}/2}(N_t/v_t-1)$ converges to a Gaussian law; see, for example, Aldous \cite{aldous_survey}.
+Here, we assume that $\Lambda(\{0\})=0$, so that the coalescent does not have the Kingman part.
 We postpone the study of the complementary setting to a future work.
-We conjecture that in the case of the pure Kingman coalescent (i.e.~$\La$ is the Dirac mass at $0$) the limit process in \eqref{e:fluct} will have a form similar to \eqref{e:Z}, where the integration with respect to the stable random measure is replaced by integration with respect to Brownian motion.
+We conjecture that in the case of the pure Kingman coalescent (i.e., $\La$ is the Dirac mass at $0$) the limit process in \eqref {e:fluct} will have a form similar to \eqref{e:Z}, where the integration with respect to the stable random measure is replaced by integration with respect to Brownian motion.
 The Kingman case, although seemingly easier, cannot be done with our present technique, since here we rely heavily on the Poisson process construction of $\Lambda$ coalescents, which is particularly nice if $\Lambda(\{0\})=0$.

-Under assumption \eqref{e:A} we have $v_t\sim v_t^*\sim w_t=K_1 t^{-\frac{1}{\beta}}$ (see Lemma \ref{lem:3.2}).
+Under assumption \eqref{e:A}, we have $v_t\sim v_t^*\sim w_t=K_1 t^{-{1}/{\beta}}$ (see Lemma~\ref{lem:3.2}).
 It is therefore natural to ask whether one obtains the same results if in \eqref{e:Xe} $v$ is replaced by $v^*$ or $w$.
 The answer is positive for $v^*$.
-For $w^*$ one has to assume additional regularity of $\Lambda$ near $0$.
+For $w^*$, one has to assume additional regularity of $\Lambda$ near $0$.

-Define $\Xe^*(0)=0$, $\Xe^\be(0)=0$ and
+Define $X_\varepsilon^*(0)=0$, $X_\varepsilon^\be(0)=0$ and

 where $K_1$ is the constant given by \eqref{e:K1}.
-Let $\Longrightarrow$ denote the convergence in law of processes with respect to the Skorokhod topology.
+Let $\Longrightarrow $ denote the convergence in law of processes with respect to the Skorokhod topology.